Last updated September 5, 2022.

 But unfortunately, some of the most popular sleep aids are a long-term disaster for your health and for your insomnia.

-If you ever take melatonin supplements or prescription sleeping pills, this is must-know information!
+If you ever take melatonin supplements or prescription sleeping pills, here is some must-know information!

 When the sun goes down and it gets dark, the pineal gland starts producing melatonin.